What is an abnormal EKG?

 An abnormal EKG can mean many things.
-Sometimes EKG abnormalities are a normal variation of a heart’s rhythm, which does not affect your health.
+Sometimes an EKG abnormality is a normal variation of a heart’s rhythm, which does not affect your health.
 Other times, an abnormal EKG can signal a medical emergency, such as a myocardial infarction (heart attack) or a dangerous arrhythmia.

-Typically, the heart conducts electricity in a standard pathway: first from the right atrium to the left atrium.
-The current then goes to the atrioventricular (AV) node, which signals the ventricles to contract.
+Typically, the heart conducts electricity in a standard pathway from the right atrium to the left atrium.
+The electrical current then goes to the atrioventricular (AV) node, which signals the ventricles to contract.
 The current then flows to an area known as the bundle of His.
 This area divides into fibers that provide current to the left and right ventricles.

 Any disruption in this current can affect the heart’s ability to work well.
 Ideally, an EKG can measure any potential disruptions.

-- Defects or abnormalities in the heart’s shape and size.
-An abnormal EKG can signal that one or more aspects of the heart’s walls are larger than another.
+Defects or abnormalities in the heart’s shape and size: An abnormal EKG can signal that one or more aspects of the heart’s walls are larger than another.
 This can signal that the heart is working harder than normal to pump blood.

-- Heart attack or ischemia.
-During a heart attack, blood flow is affected in the heart, and heart tissue can begin to lose oxygen and die.
+Heart attack or ischemia: During a heart attack, blood flow in the heart is affected and heart tissue can begin to lose oxygen and die.
 This tissue will not conduct electricity as well, which can cause an abnormal EKG.
 Ischemia, or lack of blood flow, may also cause an abnormal EKG.

-- Heart rhythm abnormalities.
-A heart typically beats in a steady rhythm.
+Heart rhythm abnormalities: A heart typically beats in a steady rhythm.
 An EKG can reveal if the heart is beating out of rhythm or sequence.

 Several symptoms can indicate that you may need an EKG to determine if your heart is functioning normally.
 Seek emergency medical attention if you experience:

-- chest pain/discomfort
+- chest pain or discomfort

 - difficulty breathing